Heatblur-Simulations/f-4e-manual/README.md

 The project is automatically configured via a CI/CD to build and publish any change to `master` to a GH-Pages branch called `html`.
 GitHub will automatically publish the website on <https://heatblur-simulations.github.io/f-4e-manual/>.

+## PDF Deploy

+PDF versions are automatically build and published at
+<https://github.com/Heatblur-Simulations/f-4e-manual/releases> via CI/CD whenever
+a tag is pushed to git.